-- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if he or she- - (a) ceases to be a member of the Association; or - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or - (c) otherwise ceases to be a committee member by operation of section 78 of the Act. - Note
+- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if the person- - (a) ceases to be a member of the Association; or - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or - (c) otherwise ceases to be a committee member by operation of section 78 of the Act.

-A Committee member may not hold the office of secretary if they do not reside in Australia.
+A Committee member may not hold the office of Secretary if they do not reside in Australia.